 We analyzed 83 pairs of stimulus probability and reward amount sessions.
-Choice behavior was significantly biased to the side associated with the high stimulus probability or large reward amount (p = 1.6E-27 and 5.9E-21 in linear mixed-effects model18 in the stimulus and reward tasks, each 83 sessions 6 mice) (Figure 1D and S1B), but not by the order of asymmetric blocks (Figure S1C,D), confirming that mice used the context information to modify their actions.
+Choice behavior was significantly biased to the side associated with the high stimulus probability or large reward amount (p = 1.6E-27 and 5.9E-21 in a linear mixed-effects model18 in the stimulus and reward tasks, each 83 sessions and 6 mice) (Figures 1D and S1B), but not by the order of asymmetric blocks (Figures S1C and S1D), confirming that mice used the context information to modify their actions.
 A logistic regression analysis revealed that the stimulus probability and reward amount affected the choices but did not affect the stimulus sensitivity (slope of psychometric curve) or lapse rate (error rate at 0% and 100% high tones) (Figure 1E).

 We also assessed whether the mice made optimal use of the context.
-To compute the optimal strategy, we assumed an ideal observer with a stimulus sensitivity estimated from the mouse's psychometric curve19-21.
-We found that the subjects' behavior on the stimulus task was considerably less biased than that predicted from an ideal observer model (linear mixed-effects model, p = 2.3E-25) (Figure 1F), but only slightly suboptimal for the reward task (p = 0.091).
-These are consistent with the observation that the ideal observer obtained more reward than mice (linear mixed-effects model, p = 4.4E-14 and 4.5E-8 in the stimulus and reward tasks, each 83 sessions 6 mice), although mice obtained more reward than an unbiased behavior model with same stimulus sensitivity (p = 0.035 and 1.1E-12).
-The difference in the observed behavioral bias between the stimulus and reward tasks may arise in part from the fact that subjects can detect a block switch on a single trial for the reward task (because the reward amount on a given port changes by a factor of three), whereas detecting changes in stimulus probability between blocks requires multiple trials.
-Thus the behavioral data indicate that the mice exploit information about context to increase their reward rate.
+To compute the optimal strategy, we assumed an ideal observer with a stimulus sensitivity estimated from the mouse's psychometric curve.19-21 We found that the subjects' behavior on the stimulus task was considerably less biased than that predicted from an ideal observer model (linear mixed-effects model, p = 2.3E-25) (Figure 1F) but only slightly suboptimal for the reward task (p = 0.091).
+These are consistent with the observation that the ideal observer obtained more reward than mice (linear mixed-effects model, p = 4.4E-14 and 4.5E-8 in the stimulus and reward tasks, each 83 sessions and 6 mice), although mice obtained more reward than an unbiased behavior model with same stimulus sensitivity (p = 0.035 and 1.1E-12).
+The difference in the observed behavioral bias between the stimulus and reward tasks may arise in part from the fact that subjects can detect a block switch on a single trial for the reward task (because the reward amount on a given port changes by a factor